vlazzarini/vanilla/README.md

 https://www.unpkg.com/@csound/browser@6.18.7/dist/csound.js
 ```

+The advantage of using this URL is that in this case a page using Csound does not
+need to be loaded from a http server, it can just be opened from a
+file.

 For your own projects, you can either use this URL or else you can get Csound
 using the node.js package manager `npm` by installing the